The best accounting software for small businesses 2024

 £55 per month (plus VAT)

-The Basic starter plan offers you some good features, for example you can create invoices and quotes, enter bills, reconcile bank transactions and submit VAT returns to HMRC.
-However, this plan does also come with some strict usage limits – you can only send 20 invoices and quotes and enter five bills per month.
-Go above this, and you’ll need to start paying for the Standard plan.
+However, this plan does also come with some strict usage limits – you can only send 20 invoices and quotes, and enter five bills per month.
+Go above this, and you’ll need to start paying for the Standard plan (£30 per user, per month).
 It’s a steep increase, especially given that the Standard plan offers no other extra features.

 Xero pros